 The best base for exploring Teide National Park is Vilaflor, which is located a 30-minute drive away from the heart of the park.
 We stayed at Hotel Spa Villalba.
 If you want to stay directly in the park, check out: Parador de Las Cañadas del Teide.

-We wrote a blog post on this topic: Where to Stay in Tenerife for Hiking
+Learn More: Where to Stay in Tenerife for Hiking

-Other places that you might like are Arona, Vilaflor, and Santiago del Teide.
 Keep in mind that January 1st and January 6th are holidays.
 All local restaurants and stores will be closed on both days.
 So if you want to stay in smaller villages and towns (like Arona, Vilaflor, etc…) during the first week of January, either stay in an apartment where you can cook for yourself on these holidays.
 Or, plan on driving to the closest tourist hub for food and meals.

 If you stay in Santiago del Teide, you’ll need to drive to Los Gigantes for food.
 If you’re in Arona, you’ll need to head to Costa Adeje, La Caleta, etc…